brit-dotcom/Anime-Recommendation/README.md

 # Anime-Recommendation
 Created a machine learning algorithm to create an anime recommendation system.
-Used 'streamlit' to create a simple web application.
+Used 'streamlit' library to create a simple web application.
 # Languages and Utilities Used
 - Python
 - VSCode